4 Structuring analytics projects

 cl <- stats::kmeans(data, centers = 6)

-This code chunk looks similar, but that is only sometimes the case.
-R, like Python, has thousands of packages.
-However, in Python, there tends to be one correct way to do everything.
+data$cluster <- cl$clusterThis isn’t always the case.
+R, like Python has thousands of packages.
+However, in python there tends to be one correct way to do everything.
 It’s the Pythonic way.
-On the other hand, R is the wild west.
-Different algorithms often have authors who approach writing the code and dealing with objects differently.
-Luckily, several developers in R have attempted to solve this problem through wrapper packages that work as an API to the other libraries and add additional functionality.
+R is the wild west.
+Different algorithms often have different authors who approach writing the code and dealing with objects differently.
+However, developers in R have attempted to solve this problem.

-(Kuhn and Wickham 2022) have attempted to create a standard API for many R functions.
-A similar approach can be taken regarding writing and understanding the code for many functions.
-The tradeoff is often speed.
-Despite this tradeoff, taking advantage of one of these frameworks is beneficial.
+You an even run python from R using the reticulate (Ushey et al. 2022) package.
+Packages such as caret (Kuhn 2021), mlr3 (Lang et al. 2022), and tidymodels (Kuhn and Wickham 2021) have attempted to create a standard api to many R functions.
+It means that a similar approach can be taken in terms of writing and understanding the code for many functions.
+The trade-off is often speed.
+However, I think it is incredibly useful to take advantage of one of these frameworks.
 They make it much easier to cover all steps of the modeling process.
-R and Python have learned from one another.
-Pick a tool and get good at it.
-I prefer R, but I admire Python.
-They both have their place, and it is easy to switch between them for data analysis.
+R and Python have learned from one another.At the end of the day, pick a tool and get good at it.
+I prefer R, but admire python.
+They both have their place and it really isn’t that difficult to switch between the two.

-- Evaluating your data
+- Evaluate your data

-- Preparing your data
+- Prepare your data

 - Processing your data